 Our client was charged with possession of prohibited drug having attended a party cruise and left the ship in possession of an ecstasy tablet.
 Partygoers had to walk past a drug detection dog.
 One might logically think that the dog was conducting a search using its nose, on behalf of police.

 The client had only just recently finished her University studies and was in the process of looking for work in communications and media.
-She was currently on a Bridging Visa with a pending Permanent Resident Application and was concerned about the possible ramifications for that Application.
+She was currently on a Bridging Visa with a pending Permanent Resident Application and was concerned about the possible ramifications for that application.

 After handing up reference material and making lengthy submissions on the effect a drug conviction could have on her visa and permanent resident status, as well as being her first time before the court, the small quantity of the prohibited drug, the Magistrate dismissed the matter under s.10(1)(a) of the Crimes (Sentencing Procedure) Act 1999.
 This meant the client was not convicted of the offence and the matter was dismissed unconditionally.
-This meant the client was not required to enter into any period of good behaviour bond, which is often imposed by a court.
+The client was therefore not required to enter into any period of good behaviour bond, which is often imposed by a court.

 Why you need an expert criminal defence lawyer